dom3d/LearningProtoactorNetOnOSX/README.md

 It's a very blurry line between Actor and Process in ProtoActor and that's reflected by various places using both names in an exchangable way.
 But technically the Process is actually only the thing that you can send messages to.
 It's the target of a message.
 Maybe "Target" would actually have been a better name.

-There are LocalProcesses, RemoteProcesses and a RouterProcess.
+There are LocalProcesses, RemoteProcesses, GuardianProcesses, FutureProcess and a RouterProcess.
 RemoteProcesses represent a Process (Actor) in a different ProtoActor instance.
 See Remote and Cluster for more details.
 A RouterProcess handles message forwarding in special way, depending of the router type.

 ### Mailbox
 The Mailbox is the thing that stores messages that a Process received.
 It actually also covers the triggering of reactive processing as Tasks across Threads.